joesan/plant-infra/pi/README.md

 #### Set a static IP for the Pi

 It makes sense here to assign a static IP for your Pi, even though this is considered a bad practice in the networking world.
-But we want to make sure that the cluster does not break when you power off ynd on your set of Pi's.
+But we want to make sure that the cluster does not break when you power on and off your set of Pi's.
 To set a static IP do the following:

 From the ssh terminal window, give the following command: